terrorobe/snapshotter/README.md

 This means that it

-* Create the directory for the mountpoint /mnt/backup
+* Creates the directory for the mountpoint /mnt/backup
-* Create snapshots of the "root" and "srv" logical volumes
+* Creates snapshots of the "root" and "srv" logical volumes
-* Mount the snapshots in /mnt/backup and /mnt/backup/srv respectively
+* Mounts the snapshots in /mnt/backup and /mnt/backup/srv respectively
-* Bind-Mount /boot to /mnt/backup/boot
+* Bind-Mounts /boot to /mnt/backup/boot

 providing /mnt/backup as an almost atomic snapshot of the current filesystem tree.